CodeWizard-404/UniTracker/README.md

 ## **💡 Key Features in Detail**

 ### 1. **Task Creation & Management**
-Admins, professors, and students can easily create, manage, and organize tasks.
+Professors, and students can easily create, manage, and organize tasks.
 The task management system includes essential features like:
-- Task name, description, and priority
+- Task name, description, and Subject
 - Due dates with reminders
 - Task status (Pending, In Progress, Completed)